Jamal al-Din al-Isnawi: Death

-Jamal al-Din Al-Isnawi passed away on Sunday night, Jumada Al-Awwal 18, 772 AH/9th December 1370 AD, and was buried near the Sufi cemeteries in Cairo.
+Jamal al-Din Al-Isnawi died on Sunday night, Jumada Al-Awwal 18, 772 AH/9 December 1370 AD, and was buried near the Sufi cemeteries in Cairo.

 Reception

 Ibn Hajar al-Asqalani says about him: “He was a skilled jurist, a mentor, a useful and righteous teacher, with righteousness, religion, courtship and humility."
 Jalal al-Din al-Suyuti said: “The Shafi’i leadership ended with him."

 Zain al-Din al-'Iraqi said about him: "He worked in the sciences until he became the only one of his time, and the sheikh of the Shafi’is in his time, and he compiled the following useful books, and the students of the Egyptian lands graduated with him, and he was good in form and classification, soft in aspect, and a lot of benevolence."

 Works

 Jamal al-Din al-Isnawi was a prolific writer who authored books on various subjects such as jurisprudences, principles of jurisprudences, sciences of the Qu'ran and Arabic language: